Metal detectors

 rotates at high speed

-through a magnetic field, electricity flows magically through it—and
+through a magnetic field, electricity is "magically" generated inside it—and

 we can harness that power for our own ends.
 The electric appliances